Matching / Study Choice Check (new students)

 WHAT IS THE PURPOSE OF the matching?

 At Mechanical Engineering we think it is important for you to choose a programme that meets your expectations and is a good match with your interests and your talents.
 A good match between you and the study programme you choose increases your chances to successfully complete the programme and obtain a diploma.
 To improve this match, we use ‘Mandatory Matching’.
-That means that all our Mechanical Engineering applicants need to take part in a series of obligated matching activities.
+That means that all our Mechanical Engineering applicants need to take part in obligated matching activities.
 With these activities we aim to investigate together if your expectations, talents and intentions ‘match’ with the content and setup of the programme.
-The goal of the matching day is that you have an impression of what to expect and that you get an advice if our programme would be a good fit for you.
+One of the activities is a non-mandatory matching event.
+The goal of the matching event is that you have an impression of what to expect.

-Once you have signed up for Mechanical Engineering you will receive an invitation for a matching day.
-This is a great opportunity to see what the study programme is about and to meet potential fellow students.
+Once you have signed up for Mechanical Engineering you will receive a questionnaire in where you can sign up for a matching event.
+Attending a matching event is a great opportunity to see what the study programme is about and to meet potential fellow students.
 During this half day you will attend short example lectures and participate in a group assignment which will give you an overview of the programme and the various fields of Mechanical Engineering (mechanics, fluid mechanics, heat transfer, energy, systems and control, dynamic systems, design and construction).
-The matching day is a great way to get a taste of the atmosphere, to meet the students and staff of the Mechanical Engineering programme.
+The matching event is a great way to get a taste of the atmosphere and to meet the students and staff of the Mechanical Engineering programme.
 It is also possible to have a (online) meeting with a staff member during or after this day in case of further questions.
 Besides focussing on the study choice, we also aim to prepare you (and us) as well as possible for the coming academic year.

 How does Matching work?